 Purchasing an RV is a dream come true for most people, but it can be a nightmare for others.
-We believe in helping all RV buyers obtain the information and protection they need to make an informed buying decision, and then protection for their purchase.
-Assistance is available whether you are buying from a private seller or an RV dealer.
+We believe in helping all RV buyers obtain the information and protection they need to make an informed buying decision and then protection for their purchase.
+Assistance is available whether buying from a private seller or an RV dealer.

 How can you do that?